-- It also transmits the signals to all the parts of the body.
+- It also transmits signals to all the parts of the body.

-- It regulates the various emotions of the human body and strengthening mental awareness.
+- It regulates the various emotions of the human body and strengthens mental awareness.

-- It quickly responds as per the change in the surroundings.
+- It quickly responds to the change in the surroundings.

-Such types of tissues that are composed of muscles cells (fibres) are known as muscles or muscular tissues.
-These muscles tissues rhythmically contract and relaxes.
+Such types of tissues that are composed of muscle cells (fibres) are known as muscles or muscular tissues.
+These muscle tissues rhythmically contract and relaxes.
 These tissues are extensible, elastic and contractile.

-Muscles tissues are mainly responsible for producing force and motions, these motions can be within the body or locomotion.
+In addition, muscle tissues are mainly responsible for producing force and motions; these motions can be within the body or through locomotion.
 There are three types of muscular tissues: skeletal muscles, cardiac muscles and smooth or visceral muscles.

-- It is responsible for the voluntary and involuntary movements.
+- It is responsible for voluntary and involuntary movements.

-- Helps to maintains the erect posture of the body.
+- It helps to maintain the erect posture of the body.

 - Regulate the pumping of blood and its flow from arteries and veins.

-- It also regulates the pumping of the air, in and out of the body.
+- It also regulates the pumping of air in and out of the body.

 The connective tissues are abundantly present in our body.
 Connective tissues have a large amount of intercellular substance (matrix) as the cells are separated from each other, as well as extracellular matrix (non-living material).
-This type of tissues is made from various cells like leukocytes, macrophages, fibroblast, fat cells and mast cells.
+Moreover, this type of tissue is made from various cells like leukocytes, macrophages, fibroblasts, fat cells and mast cells.

-- Connective tissues are known for providing support to the body.
+- Connective tissues provide support to the body.

-- It acts as an insulating, by maintaining the body’s temperature.
+- It acts as an insulator by maintaining the body’s temperature.

 - These tissues also store energy and also protect the body from various external shocks.